 The postsynaptic membrane contains receptors for the neurotransmitters.
 Once the neurotransmitter binds to the receptor, the ligand-gated channels of the postsynaptic membrane either open or close.
 These ligand-gated channels are the ion channels, and their opening or closing will cause a redistribution of ions in the postsynaptic cell.
 Depending on whether the neurotransmitter is excitatory or inhibitory, this will result with different responses.

 An action potential is caused by either threshold or suprathreshold stimuli upon a neuron.
-It consists of four phases; hypopolarization, depolarization, overshoot, and repolarization.
+It consists of three phases: depolarization, overshoot, and repolarization.

 An action potential propagates along the cell membrane of an axon until it reaches the terminal button.
 Once the terminal button is depolarized, it releases a neurotransmitter into the synaptic cleft.
 The neurotransmitter binds to its receptors on the postsynaptic membrane of the target cell, causing its response either in terms of stimulation or inhibition.

 Action potentials are propagated faster through the thicker and myelinated axons, rather than through the thin and unmyelinated axons.
 After one action potential is generated, a neuron is unable to generate a new one due to its refractoriness to stimuli.